Ropa Vieja

 Preparation

-1. Pat pork dry with paper towels.
-Heat oil in a large heatproof pot over high.
-Cook pork loin, turning occasionally, until browned on both sides, 5–7 minutes per side.
+Pat the pork dry with paper towels.
+Heat the oil in a large Dutch oven or heavy ovenproof pot over high heat.
+Working in batches if needed, sear the pork shoulder, turning occasionally, until deeply browned on all sides, 5–7 minutes per side.
 Transfer to a plate.

-2. Place a rack in lower third of oven; preheat to 250°.
-Cook onion, bell peppers, and salt, stirring occasionally, until softened and beginning to brown, 12–14 minutes.
-Add garlic and cook, stirring frequently and scraping bottom of pan, until vegetables are golden brown, 3–5 minutes.
-Stir in wine and cook, stirring occasionally, until evaporated.
-Stir in paprika, oregano, cumin, black pepper, and cayenne until vegetables are coated; continue to cook, stirring, until spices are fragrant, about 1 minute.
-Add tomatoes and coarsely break up with a spoon (they’ll continue to break down as they cook).
-Bring to a boil and cook, stirring occasionally, until liquid is reduced by half, about 5 minutes.
+Place a rack in the lower third of the oven and preheat to 250°F. In the same pot over medium heat, add the onion, bell peppers, and salt and cook, stirring occasionally, until softened and beginning to brown, 12–14 minutes.
+Add the garlic and cook, stirring frequently and scraping the bottom of the pot, until the vegetables are golden brown, 3–5 minutes.
+Pour in the wine and cook, stirring, until evaporated.
+Add the paprika, oregano, cumin, black pepper, and cayenne and cook, stirring constantly, until the spices are fragrant, about 1 minute.
+Add the tomatoes and coarsely crush them with a spoon — they will continue to break down as they cook.
+Bring to a boil and cook, stirring occasionally, until the liquid has reduced by half, about 5 minutes.

-3. Nestle roast into tomato mixture and tuck in bay leaves on either side.
-Cover and transfer to oven.
-Braise roast and vegetables until meat is very tender and shreds easily, 2½–3 hours.
-Let cool 15 minutes.
+Nestle the pork shoulder into the tomato mixture and tuck the bay leaves in on either side.
+Cover tightly and transfer to the oven.
+Braise until the meat is completely tender and shreds easily when pulled with a fork, 2 1/2–3 hours.
+Let cool for 15 minutes.

 Comments